-Here we collect 10 essential engineering problems to get you thinking before you embark on your degree.
+Here we collect some essential engineering problems to get you thinking before you embark on your degree.
 We recommend that you try them over the summer before starting university as they will give you a good mathematical grounding in the topics likely to arise in your degree course.

 Remember, these problems are designed to make you think and there is not necessarily a 'right' answer.
 Approach them in a thoughtful way; they are hopefully both interesting and stimulating.
 What questions do they raise in you mind?
 Where do these questions lead you?
 Take them to a level that feels comfortable for you.